open-component-model/ocm/docs/reference/ocm_configfile.md

   repository specification for those repositories.

   The most specific entry will be used.
-If a registry with a dedicated port is requested, but no explicit such configuration is found, the setting for the sole hostname is used (if configured).
+If a registry with a dedicated port is requested, but no explicit configuration is found, the setting for the sole hostname is used (if configured).
 - <code>cli.ocm.config.ocm.software</code>
   The config type <code>cli.ocm.config.ocm.software</code> is used to handle the